-- 3 The supply system to which the Art 5213 valve is to be installed into must be thoroughly flushed and cleaned to remove any debris, which may have accumulated during the installation.
-Failure to remove any debris will affect the performance and the manufacturer's warranty of the product.
-Independent filters and isolation valves must be fitted in conjunction with the valve, as close as practically possible to the water supply inlets of the Art 5213 thermostatic valve.
-In areas that are subject to aggressive water, provision must be made to treat the water supply prior to the supply entering the product. - 4 Art 5213 valves have been designed to ensure that the valve can be installed in any position whether vertical or horizontal, it can be surface mounted or within a supply duct.
-It is essential that the access to the valve is not obstructed for any future maintenance that may be required to the valve or associated fittings. - 5 We recommend that the Art 5213 thermostatic mixing valves be installed as close as practically possible to the outlet, which it is serving.
+- 4 Art 5213 valves have been designed to ensure that the valve can be installed in any position whether vertical or horizontal, it can be surface mounted or within a supply duct.
+It is essential that the access to the valve is not obstructed for any future maintenance that may be required to the valve or associated fittings. - We recommend that the Art 5213 thermostatic mixing valves be installed as close as practically possible to the outlet, which it is serving.
 In this situation attention must be paid to the maximum distance of pipe work from the mixed water outlet of the valve to any terminal fitting. - 6 Current guidelines recommend a maximum distance of 2 metres from the outlet of any mixing valve to the furthest terminal fitting/outlet to which the mixing valve is to serve. - 7 The hot and cold water supplies must be connected to the valve strictly in accordance with the indications on the body of the valve i.e. hot water supply to the hot port of the valve. - 8 In a situation where one or both of the water supplies are excessive, it is possible to fit a pressure reducing valve to reduce the pressure(s) to within the limits as quoted previously. - 9 Any thermostatic mixing valve must be fitted with a back flow prevention device, such as check valves to prevent the cross contamination of supplies.
-The Art 5213 valve is complete with integral insert check valves and strainers. - 10 Y Pattern strainers and full-bore isolation valves must be installed in conjunction with the 5213 fail-safe thermostatic mixing valve, as close as is practically possible to the location of the valve.
-Alternatively the use of the thermostatic mixing valve with the MX end pieces removes the need for additional filters and isolation valves. - 11 It is essential that the Art 5213 thermostatic mixing valve should not be installed in situations where there is a possibility of the valve being deprived of water or where demands for water are greater than the actual stored supplies. - 12 To ensure that the performance levels of the Art 5213 thermostatic mixing valve are maintained (in the event of cold water failure), the temperature of the hot water supply at the point of entry to the valve must be a minimum of 10°C above the commissioned mixed water discharge temperature. - 13 The 5213 thermostatic mixing valve must not be subject to any extreme temperature variations either during the installation or under normal operating conditions.
+The Art 5213 valves are complete with integral insert check valves and strainers. - 10 Y Pattern strainers and full-bore isolation valves must be installed in conjunction with the Art 5213 fail-safe thermostatic mixing valves as close as is practically possible to the location of the valve.
+Alternatively the use of the thermostatic mixing valve with the MX end pieces removes the need for additional filters and isolation valves. - 11 It is essential that the Art 5213 thermostatic mixing valves should not be installed in situations where there is a possibility of the valve being deprived of water or where demands for water are greater than the actual stored supplies. - 12 To ensure that the performance levels of the Art 5213 thermostatic mixing valves are maintained (in the event of cold water failure), the temperature of the hot water supply at the point of entry to the valves must be a minimum of 10°C above the commissioned mixed water discharge temperature. - body (see section method of adjusting mixed water temperature).
+We suggest 13 The Art 5213 thermostatic mixing valves must not be subject to any extreme that the following sequence is followed when commissioning temperature variations either during the installation or under normal operating the valve: